integer2bit/dotfile/readme.md

 ### dependencies

-- xclip for tmux yank
+- xclip for tmux yank and clipboard

 ### Install config